slarmoo/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 1. Open the AWS console in your browser and log in.
 1. Navigate to the EC2 service.
 1. Change your region (top right corner) to `US East (N. Virginia) - us-east-1`.
-Changing your region to N. Virginia will make it so that your server is located there. ⚠ This is crucial because the Amazon Machine Image (AMI) you will designate in a moment is only available in N. Virginia.
+Changing your region to N. Virginia will make it so that your server is located there.
+   ⚠ This is crucial because the Amazon Machine Image (AMI) you will use is only available in N. Virginia.
 1. Select the option to `Launch instance`.
 1. Give your instance a meaningful name.
 Perhaps use a convention such as [owner]-[purpose]-[version].